sprintrace/walking_and_safety/README.md

 Under the heading "Civil Librities" you need to find the "Afraid to walk at night in neighborhood" from the drop-down menu.

-When you access the "Afraid to walk at night in neighborhood" graphs, you will have the option to download the necessary data under the "Export Tab"
+When you access the "Afraid to walk at night in neighborhood" graphs, you will have the option to download the necessary

 ## File Structure